Wai-Playground/waifcord/README.md

 ### 💤 Wake Words

 Wake words are how the bot decides which actor to add to the stage.
 There can be multiple of the same wake words across actors.
+You just say the wake word of an actor and the actor will be added to the stage.

 ### 🔁 Turns & Priority

-Turns and Priorities are how the stage decide who the actor gets to respond.
+Turns and Priorities are how the stage decide which actor gets to respond.
 They are both properties of an actor.
 A turn is an integer and a priority is a flag.
 The priority flag is set when the user calls any of the actor's wake words or names.

 The way the bot decides who goes next is by checking if there is a priority actor and if not, then it'll get the actor with the most turns.
 The bot will **NEVER** choose an actor who had just been selected a turn before.